 CSST 4384 Quality Assurance/ Functional Testing (3-0).
 This course provides students with methods to assess how well functional unit meets a security requirement.
 It includes testing methodologies, test analysis, test generation and execution, and validation of results.

 Prerequisite: CSST 4380, CSST 4382

 CSST 4390 Senior Capstone (3-0).
-This is a capstone course in which the student is required to complete a project demonstrating command of a significant body of security technology including oral defense of a paper written in ACM style and an exit examination designed to show mastery of all security technology courses completed.
-This course is required of all senior Security Technology majors.
+This is a capstone course in which the student is required to complete a project demonstrating command of a significant body of cyber security including oral defense of a paper written in ACM style and an exit examination designed to show mastery of all digital forensics courses completed.
+This course is required of all senior Cyber Security majors.
 Offered when needed.
 Prerequisite: Permission of the instructor.